Woman gesticulating at world map chart in conference room

 Let’s use the sports brand, Nike, as an example.
 Nike is a global brand, and its products are everywhere, but most of its sales don’t take place at a brick-and-mortar Nike store or even Nike.com.
 Instead, a vast network of partners, distributors, and retailers sell Nike products through their own websites, apps, etc. What remains consistent?
 Nike’s brand, messaging, look — all of which are distributed from Nike corporate to this network.
 This is distributed marketing and, at scale, it requires technology to keep things in order and running smoothly.

 Companies need distributed marketing technology to enforce consistent branding and marketing across the world.
 Any number of things could go wrong without it.
 Think of it like this: An organization has its main brand styles, but those styles aren’t readily shared to local stores and distributors across the globe.
-So, those global partners can improvise their own design ideas and implement their own branding interpretation.
+So, those global partners improvise their own design ideas and implement their own branding interpretation.
 The situation could easily get out of hand, with hundreds of distributors interpreting the branding however they saw fit.
 Just like that, and consistency goes out the window.

 It’s an exaggerated example but more on the mark than you think.
 Without a distributed marketing automation platform to act as a single source for brand consistency, enforcing it becomes a great deal more difficult.
 That, in turn, can translate into consumers losing trust in the brand.